Information-theoretic perspective on energy conservation in high harmonic generation

-Nevertheless, there is the recently emerging field of quantum optical approaches to HHG which are rapidly developing~\cite{gorlach2020quantum, lewenstein2021generation, stammer2023quantum, cruz2024quantum}, but admittedly follow a different aim with the main focus in generating non-classical states of light~\cite{cruz2024quantum}.
-Initial studies provided insights about the quantum state of the depleted IR driving field and of the generated harmonic radiation~\cite{lewenstein2021generation}, resulting in classical product coherent states for simple atomic gas targets and moderate driving laser intensity~\cite{stammer2024entanglement}.
+Nevertheless, there is the recently emerging field of quantum optical approaches to HHG which are rapidly developing~\cite{gorlach2020quantum, lewenstein2021generation, stammer2023quantum, cruz2024quantum, stammer2025theory}, but admittedly follow a different aim with the main focus in generating non-classical states of light~\cite{cruz2024quantum, stammer2025colloquium}.
+Initial studies provided insights about the quantum state of the depleted IR driving field and of the generated harmonic radiation~\cite{lewenstein2021generation}, resulting in classical product coherent states for simple atomic gas targets and moderate driving laser intensity.
 However, there are many different path predicting how to generate non-classical field states.
-Instead of using simple atomic targets it was shown that quantum correlated materials can lead to non-trivial Wigner functions~\cite{pizzi2023light} and non-classical properties in the harmonic field modes~\cite{lange2024electron}.
+Instead of using simple atomic targets it was shown that quantum correlated materials can lead to non-trivial Wigner functions~\cite{pizzi2023light, stammer2025high}, and non-classical properties in the harmonic field modes~\cite{lange2024electron}.
 It was also shown that depletion of the electron ground state due to high laser intensities leads to entanglement and squeezing in the optical field modes due to electron correlations~\cite{stammer2024entanglement}, or the presence of resonant media allows to generate massive entangled state~\cite{yi2024generation}.
-Alternatively, using a squeezed light driving field~\cite{gorlach2023high, rasputnyi2024high}, allows to shape electron trajectories in the continuum~\cite{even2023photon}, and can induce squeezing in the generated harmonics~\cite{tzur2024generation}.
+Alternatively, using a squeezed light driving field~\cite{gorlach2023high, rasputnyi2024high}, allows to shape electron trajectories in the continuum~\cite{even2023photon}, and can induce squeezing in the generated harmonics~\cite{tzur2024generation, rivera2025attosecond}.
+Furthermore, experiments have revealed entanglement between the optical field modes in HHG from semiconductors~\cite{theidel2024evidence, theidel2024observation}.
 In addition, there are experimental approaches using conditioning measurements in HHG~\cite{tsatrafyllis2017high}, which allow to generate non-classical field states in the IR driving field~\cite{lewenstein2021generation, rivera2022strong}.
-These conditioning schemes rely on post-selection on the HHG instances~\cite{stammer2022high, stammer2022theory}, such that these energy conserving events are isolated~\cite{rivera2024quantum}.
+These conditioning schemes rely on post-selection on the HHG process~\cite{stammer2022high, stammer2022theory}, such that these energy conserving events are isolated~\cite{rivera2024quantum}.
 By tomographic reconstruction of the Wigner function of the field it was shown that the state resemble an optical cat state of high average photon number~\cite{lewenstein2021generation, rivera2024quantum}.
 However, a precise description of the experiment without further assumptions remained elusive.
+While all aforementioned work provide tremendous progress for the field in describing the quantum state after HHG, they all fail to consider energy conservation in a satisfactory and precise way.